 Lionel University may require satisfactory participation in an educational, assistance, or rehabilitation program related to alcohol and drug abuse that is approved by a federal, state, local health, law enforcement, or other appropriate agency.

-Employees of Lionel University found in violation of laws regulating alcohol or controlled substances or college policies concerning these substances, may receive, in addition to criminal sanctions, company sanctions including official reprimand, suspension, or termination.
+Employees of Lionel University found in violation of laws regulating alcohol or controlled substances or University policies concerning these substances, may receive, in addition to criminal sanctions, company sanctions including official reprimand, suspension, or termination.
 Employees in violation will be subject to disciplinary action as outlined.

 The severity of the action taken by the company will depend, in part, upon the nature of the offense, the sensitivity of the position held for faculty and staff, time to graduation for students, the decision of the appeal committee, and the outcome of an approved substance abuse program as outlined above.